mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 nothing # hide
 ```

-Upon inspection, it becomes evident that the precision matrix no longer maintains a diagonal structure:
+Upon inspection, it becomes evident that the precision matrix maintains a diagonal structure:
 ```@repl PMUSETutorial
 𝐖 = analysis.method.precision
 ```